Welcome to Yingtao’s Homepage!

 Statement

-I am more attracted to the real-world impact of research and how people’s lives can be improved directly (one of the reasons I quitted physics, alas).
-I am generally open to collaboration and enjoy working with talented people I have met so far.
+I am more attracted to the real-world impact of research and how people’s lives can be improved directly.
+I am generally open to collaboration who share the same interest and enjoy working with talented people I have met so far.

 Skillset